learn-co-curriculum/dsc-join-statements-lab/README.md

 ## Introduction

-In this lab, you'll practice your knowledge on Join statements.
+In this lab, you'll practice your knowledge of join statements, using various types of joins and various methods for specifying the links between them.

 ## Objectives